Lita (wrestler): WWE Hall of Famer and various roles (2014–2018)

 In 2014, she was inducted into the WWE Hall of Fame by her best friend and fellow wrestler Trish Stratus.
 The next night at WrestleMania XXX, she appeared during transmission while she was introduced as part of the 2014 Hall of Fame class.

 Lita served as a trainer on the sixth season of Tough Enough, alongside Booker T and Billy Gunn.
 She appeared on the July 13, 2015, episode of Raw to introduce the Tough Enough contestants.
 From October 2015 to July 2016, Dumas was a creative writer and backstage producer for the WWE on a full-time basis.

 During the WrestleMania 32 pre-show on April 3, 2016, Lita announced the retirement of the WWE Divas Championship and unveiled the new WWE Women's Championship belt, being won by Charlotte.
-She was working as one of the pre-show hosts for Raw, SmackDown and pay-per-view events.
-By December 2016, Lita was no longer with the company.
+She was working as one of the pre-show hosts for Raw, SmackDown and pay-per-view events until 2017.

 Lita appeared during the WrestleMania 33 pre-show on April 2, 2017.
-She was a color commentator for the Mae Young Classic, alongside Jim Ross.
+She was also color commentator for the first edition of the Mae Young Classic, alongside Jim Ross.

 Lita participated in the first edition of the Women's Royal Rumble in 2018.
-She also wrestled at WWE Evolution, WWE's first all women's pay–per–view, where she and Trish Stratus defeated Mickie James, and Alicia Fox.
+She also wrestled at WWE Evolution, WWE's first all women's pay-per-view, where she and Trish Stratus defeated Mickie James and Alicia Fox following a brief feud.